-PVC, VC or Ductile Iron Pipe: Defective or damaged pipe including leaking joints shall be removed and replaced with sound new pipe.
-The pipe shall be re-connected with approved couplings as specified in the MS Section of this document.
+PVC, VC or Ductile Iron Pipe:

+Defective or damaged pipe including leaking joints shall be removed and replaced with sound new pipe.
+The pipe shall be re-connected with approved couplings.

+Manholes:

-Manholes: Any damage to the interior wall of the manhole resulting from penetration of the lift holes shall be repaired with non-shrink cement grout.
+Any damage to the interior wall of the manhole resulting from penetration of the lift holes shall be repaired with non-shrink cement grout.